conanbatt/interview-practice/cracking-the-coding-interview/problems/problems.md

 A disk is slid off the top of one tower onto another tower.
 A disk cannot be placed on top of a smaller disk.
 Write a program to move the disks from the first tower to the last using stacks.

-Permutations without Dups: Write a method to compute all permutations of a string of unique characters.
+7. *Permutations without Dups*: Write a method to compute all permutations of a string of unique characters.

-7. *Permutations with Dups*: Write a method to compute all permutations of a string whose characters are not necessarily unique.
+8. *Permutations with Dups*: Write a method to compute all permutations of a string whose characters are not necessarily unique.
 The list of permutations should not have duplicates.